 The friendships of preschool children change on a regular basis and are all a part of figuring out their world.
-We use these experiences as teaching opportunities, especially when it comes to helping them understand diversity.
+We can use these experiences as opportunities for teaching diversity in the classroom, at home, or elsewhere.
 Here are some ways you can guide your children to better understand and live in a diverse world.

 - Be a gentle guide.
 The best response as children make their way through the complicated social world is to always assume the role of a gentle and consistent guide, and avoid responses that heighten any tensions or confusions.
 Rather than show shock as children express socially awkward or inappropriate comments, we should help them to understand and have respect for others different than themselves.
-Conversation, role modeling, and sharing books that teach compassion and diversity will accomplish this.
+Conversation, role modeling, and sharing children’s books about diversity and compassion will accomplish this.

 - Be a good role model.
-As children grow beyond the preschool years, they begin to more consistently reflect the views and behaviors of the people who mean the most to them: typically family, but also teachers, coaches, and the views (explicit and implicit) that they are exposed to in the media.
+As children grow beyond the preschool years, they begin to more consistently reflect the views and behaviors of the people who mean the most to them.
+They typically look to family members, but also learn from teachers, coaches, and the views (explicit and implicit) that they are exposed to in the media.
 Stereotyping, jokes at the expense of others, subtle and not-so-subtle remarks of displeasure or disdain can shape children's views.
 The absence of positive expression or images matter as well.

 - Provide an open environment.
-At home or at child care, our job is to provide children - even the very youngest children - with an environment as open and as free of bias as possible.
+At home or at child care, our job is to provide children – even the very youngest children – with an environment as open and as free of bias as possible.
 When issues of bias come up, use those opportunities to talk about diversity and model attitudes of openness and inclusiveness.
 We can use literature and conversation to address how children feel when they are excluded for any reason and brainstorm ideas about how to keep everyone included.
-A child care program should work to create environments where the books, posters, photos, dolls, puppets, crayons and paint colors, etc. reflect the skin tones of the range of children who make up the larger world.
+A child care program should show diversity in the classroom with books, posters, photos, dolls, puppets, crayons and paint colors, etc. that reflect the skin tones of the range of children who make up the larger world.
 Likewise, children should be exposed to music and images from all over the world.

 Children have a lot to learn about the world and their place in it, about how to make friends and meet others.
 The learning goes on throughout our lifetime as we are finding our way in a complicated and richly diverse world.
 If children are going to grow up prepared to flourish in multicultural communities and a global society, they need our active and thoughtful engagement as guides to a world where prejudice and racism have no place.